 - Often, it is more difficult to qualify for military service with a GED than with a high school degree.
 All sectors of the U.S. armed forces limit the number of GED holders.

-- Another difference is the low cost of the GED test, In most states, passing the entire GED battery will set you back around $120 (for your state click here) and compared to for year in high school.
+- Another difference is the low cost of the GED test, In most states, passing the entire GED battery will set you back around $120 (for your state click here) and compared to four years in high school.
 Pretty affordable, wouldn’t you agree?

 - So the time factor also plays a role.
 Students can get ready for all four GED subtests in around 3 to 6 months if they study thoroughly.

 - In comparison to the time required to earn a high school degree, that is a limited time frame.

 Both the HS Diploma and the GED are vital credentials for applying to college or for a job, but they’re still are some unfair stigmas associated with the GED diploma.
 Since the introduction of the latest, computer-based version of the GED, however, these negative sentiments seem to disappear rather quickly.